gega/backup/README.md

 - having multiple external HDDs for storing the backups, at least 20% larger than the amount of data
 - there are periodic checks running on the machine to collect new and deleted files, running from cronjobs hourly or daily -- this process takes just minutes
 - when one of the target disks are mounted, the backup utility triggered (by frequent periodic cronjob or udev trigger) and processes the delta files between the last backup and now:
-  1. a hardlink copy of the latest backup is created
+  1. new files are copied to the new backup directory
-  2. new files are copied into the new structure
+  2. a hardlink copy of the latest backup is created skipping the new files
-  3. deleted files are removed from the new directory tree
+  3. deleted files are removed from the created directory tree
   4. administrative data are updated (checkpoints, TOC-es, etc)
 - the backup process quickly quits when
   1. no target volumes are available
-  2. or no deltas were found between the last backup and now
+  2. or no deltas were found between the last backup and the current time
-- if multiple targets are mounted at the same time, every backup run chooses one of them randomly
+- if multiple targets are mounted at the same time, every backup chooses one of them randomly
-- if the target volume is permanently mounted, the backups happen right after the delta files were generated
+- if one of the target volume is permanently mounted, backups performed slightly after the delta files were generated if the backup is cron activated

 ## usage